|

 The exterior window frames should be

-applied at this point.
-When gluing on the window frames the main thing is to make sure they are straight.
-GRAVITY IS YOUR FRIEND!
-Especially when you are gluing on window frames I wrote that in big letters so that you won't repeat a mistake I made on a former dollhouse.
-I glued on the window frames while the house was upright.
-They looked great, but, when I went back later, some of the horizontal frames had shifted from the force of gravity.
-I had crooked window frames.
-Yuk!
+main thing is to make sure they are straight.
 I used Popsicle sticks for 3 sides of the window, and 1/2 inch cove molding for the top frame.
 After your outside window frames are glued on, fill in any gaps with pollyfilla , when that dries, sand, and touch up the paint.
 NOTE :The window 'glass' goes in after the interior

 walls are decorated.
 The 'oak beams' can be glued onto the house now.
 This job takes patience, but it is well worth the results. |